 Chinese New Year For Kids

-Chinese New Year is a fun time to spend with family and friends and celebrate the Chinese Lunar new year.
-We have many activities that will be fun to celebrate Chinese New year but especially for kids.
+Chinese New Year is a fun time to spend with family and friends as well as celebrate the Chinese Lunar New Year.
+We have many activities that will be fun to celebrate Chinese New Year but especially for kids.
 Check out these Chinese New Year activities!

 Chinese New Year Crafts